-Seven years ago, when my husband and I first started having serious discussions about adoption, one of the first conversations was what kind of adoption we wanted to pursue.
+Seven years ago, when my husband and I first started having serious discussions about adoption, one of the first conversations and communication in the topic was what kind of adoption we wanted to pursue.
 When we finally settled on domestic adoption, we signed up with a local agency, but quickly started feeling like something was missing.
 On our initial paperwork, we checked the boxes for closed or semi-open adoption as our preference.

 As we started serious discussions about open adoption, I felt my degree in Communication being put to better use than ever.
 We both realized that our life experiences up until that point had primed us to live out open adoption promises.
 That’s when we jumped in with our whole selves, changing our agency and our path, and ultimately adopting just a few short months later, embracing openness with our arms outstretched.

-But willing hearts and eagerness do not make an open adoption successful by themselves, and I believe strongly in focusing on communication in relationships that are as fragile, as emotionally-charged, and as essential as relationships with birth families.
+But willing hearts and eagerness do not make an open adoption successful by themselves, and I believe strongly in focusing on communication in fragile relationships, as emotionally-charged, and as essential as relationships with birth families.

 There are a few guidelines I stick to as I’m working through strengthening communication in our open adoptions.
 They may help you in the coming year, too, if your goal is to work through communication issues and strengthen your relationship.